tuned to the world’s topo- and phonographies

 December 2016— Taiwan

-listening to taiwanese cities, trains, rivers and insects — (picture by Providence Roche)
+listening to cities, trains, rivers and insects — (picture by Providence Roche)

 © Pablo Diserens — unless mentionned otherwise